aws-samples/multiple-account-cdk-cicd-pipeline/README.md

 Deploying AWS CDK apps into an AWS environment may require that you provision resources the AWS CDK needs to perform the deployment.
 These resources include an Amazon S3 bucket for storing files and IAM roles that grant permissions needed to perform deployments.
 The process of provisioning these initial resources is called bootstrapping.

 1. For each target account/region run the following CLI command.
-The command must run with appropriate priveleges in the target account:
+The command must run with appropriate privileges in the target account:
     ```
     cdk bootstrap --trust <pipelineAccountId> --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess aws://<targetAccountId>/<targetRegion>
     ```
+    **Note:** You will also need to run this in the secondary region in the pipeline account

 2. Given we are deploying to 2 regions in 3 different accounts, we must run this command 6 times